Specialist Leaders of Education

 SLE (June 2018) Specialisms: Maths, Leadership & Management: Leadership of Curriculum

-I have held various roles in education, including teaching Maths in Newbury for 4 years, as a second in department in Wokingham for 5 years, and I have been in my current school in Reading for 6 years, initially part-time and now full-time in my role as Subject Leader for Mathematics.
-I was also Chair of Governors of a large primary school in central Reading for 6 years.
-As a Subject Leader I have dealt with the challenges of recruitment to build a stable and effective team, and have considerable experience in promoting consistency across the department through learning walks and observations, giving constructive feedback, and encouraging staff to develop their skills further through agreed targets.
+Janice has held various roles in education, including teaching Maths in Newbury for 4 years, as a second in department in Wokingham for 5 years, and she has been in her current school in Reading for 6 years, initially part-time and now full-time in her role as Subject Leader for Mathematics.
+Janice was also Chair of Governors of a large primary school in central Reading for 6 years.
+As a Subject Leader she has dealt with the challenges of recruitment to build a stable and effective team, and has considerable experience in promoting consistency across the department through learning walks and observations, giving constructive feedback, and encouraging staff to develop their skills further through agreed targets.
 Tracking pupil progress, diagnosing gaps in pupil knowledge, and implementing impactful interventions to address these is now routine in the department.
-Our focus next year will be the development of an even more dynamic KS3 curriculum, with further enrichment activities both in and out of school.
+Janice's department focus next year will be the development of an even more dynamic KS3 curriculum, with further enrichment activities both in and out of school.

-In our department I have encouraged input from external agencies, and, as well as the development of our own staff, we mentor PGCE students, university volunteers and students as part of the STEM education project.
-We have recently hosted an enrichment day with PGCE students trialling mixed ability resources with years 8, 9 and 10.
-For me, the opportunity to share good practice and develop school to school support is a natural extension of this outward looking approach.
+In her department, Janice has encouraged input from external agencies, and, as well as the development of their own staff, they mentor PGCE students, university volunteers and students as part of the STEM education project.
+Her department has recently hosted an enrichment day with PGCE students trialling mixed ability resources with years 8, 9 and 10.
+For Janice, the opportunity to share good practice and develop school to school support is a natural extension of this outward looking approach.

 Jane O'Sullivan Dale, Subject Leader English, Blessed Hugh Faringdon Catholic School